nCine/nCine-site/download-develop.md

 - You can now enable the ImGui debug overlay even when the scenegraph is disabled
   - In this case be sure to track OpenGL states using `GLBlending`, `GLDepthTest` and the new `GLCullFace` class
 - The `Font` class has a new query method, `numKernings()`, to retrieve the number of kerning pairs in a font (it is called `num_kernings()` in Lua)
+- It is now possible to access the array of animations in an `AnimatedSprite` and the array of rectangles in a `RectAnimation`
+- On Windows the executables use the Windows subsystem instead of the console one
+  - They will also expose version properties thanks to the [VERSIONINFO](https://docs.microsoft.com/en-us/windows/win32/menurc/versioninfo-resource) file
 - The Android Gradle plugin version has been updated from 3.4.0 to 3.4.1 and Android build tools from 28.0.3 to 29.0.2
   - The changes have been reflected in the template project as well